PointsUnknown/PointsUnknown.github.io/_posts/2021-07-14-08A_WebmappingElectionData.md

         "fill-color": [
           "match",
           ["get", "Winner"],
-          "Donald Trump",
+          "Donald J Trump", "#cf635d",
-          "#cf635d",
-          "Hillary Clinton",
-          "#6193c7",
+          "Joseph R Biden Jr", "#6193c7",
-          "Other",
-          "#91b66e",
+          "Other", "#91b66e",
           "#ffffff",
         ],
         "fill-outline-color": "#ffffff",
       },
     },
    "us_states_elections_outline" // Here's where we tell Mapbox where to slot this new layer );
 });
 ```